New Starting July 1, 2022

-I do not know the exact location of my request yet, should I make the request now anyway?
+I do not know the exact location of onsite event yet, should I make the request now anyway?

 The earlier we have the request, the more time we have to find a qualified captioner, as CART providers can be booked up weeks in advance.
 Please create your request and indicate either the approximate location (e.g. building without a room number) or that the location will be determined.